How to Fit a Backpack

 2. If there is a gap between the tops of your shoulders and your load lifters, loosen them.

-3. If you can feel your pack pulling you backwards, tighten them.
+3. If you can feel your pack pulling you backward, tighten them.
 This will narrow the gap between your back and the pack and tilt the pack forward, so more of the load is carried by your hips.
 Also make sure that the heaviest items in your pack, such as water, are located as close to your back or sides as possible and not in the back of your pack.

 Try on Lots of Backpacks

 Buying a backpack should never be an impulse decision.
-Try on lots of different packs and test them fully loaded on a long day hike before you commit to keep them.
+Try on lots of different packs and test them fully loaded on a long day hike before you commit to keeping them.
 Come to grips with the fact that some packs will never fit you because you are too tall, too short, too round, too skinny, or you have no hips.
 Backpacks are just like business suits (men’s and women’s): some fit and some don’t.

-Manufacturer and retailer return policies are also flexible enough these days, that you can try lots of backpacks before committing to one, guilt free.
+Manufacturer and retailer return policies are also flexible enough these days, that you can try lots of backpacks before committing to one, guilt-free.
 Backpack makers want you to enjoy your backpack and tell your friends how much you love it.
 Buying a backpack is one of the most important decisions you can make if you like hiking, so take your time in making a decision.

 If you have any questions, please leave a comment and I’ll try to answer them.

-Hey Phil,
+1. Hey Phil,

 Good little article.